anhmt90/db-implementation/Readme.md

 5. The programm is built and tested on Eclipse IDE neon.1 on Xubuntu 16.04 LTS.

 <a name="final_project"></a>
-# Final Project Implementing the MVCC feature of Hekaton
+# Final Project Implementing the MVCC feature of Hekaton DBMS

 Repo: https://github.com/anhmt90/hekaton-db